In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Building-a-bank.md

 <blockquote>
 Members of the executive team had worked with Pratik in previous banks.
 He was well known with a strong track record of delivery. <br> <br>
 Pratik has the broad skill set that we were looking for, particularly across business analytics, as well as obviously from a data perspective. <br> <br>
-It's critical that you understand the business and the commerciality of what's required before you start going into any data engineering and analytics. <br> <p><cite>Former Team Lead</cite></p>
+It's critical that you understand the business and the commerciality of what's required before you start going into any data engineering and analytics. <br> <p><cite>Team Lead</cite></p>
 </blockquote>

 Pratik joined the small in-house team at the start of the process and immediately got to work helping to build the bank and scale the data engineering activity.